 In addition, visitors should not openly discriminate against any individual or group based on age, gender, socio-economic or cultural background, or sexual orientation.
-Potentially controversial issues, such as abortion, sexual exploitation, honour violence and gender-based violence, sexual identify and radicalisation, should be handled sensitively and provide a holistic, non-judgemental and well balanced overview of the issues.
+Potentially controversial issues, such as abortion, sexual exploitation, honour violence and gender-based violence, sexual identify and radicalisation, should be handled sensitively and provide a holistic, non-judgemental and well-balanced overview of the issues.
+Visitors will be made fully aware of our 'No platform' policy.